mivp/VizNotes/3D-and-VR-Workshop.md

 Visualisation is one aspect of data science that can help comprehend even very large data sets.
 ![visualisation as aprocess](https://mivp.github.io/VizNotes/images/process.svg)

+*Visualisation as a process*

 ### At Monash?
 At the Monash Immersive Visualisation Platform (MIVP) https://www.monash.edu/researchinfrastructure/mivp we are more oriented to the 3D vis and scientific visualisation area, but constantly expanding our expertise.
 We maintain a number of visualisation facilities, including VR (headset and the room-scale CAVE2).
 We also provide services creating 3D visualisations for researchers, from helping to create tools to analyse data visually to generating compelling visualisations for outreach and publication.

 ![CAVE2 at MIVP](https://mivp.github.io/VizNotes/images/cave2build.jpg)
+*The CAVE2 immersive visualisation environment at MIVP*

 The Faculty of IT is also heavily involved in the visualisation and virtual reality spaces, in various fields including data science research and the Human-Computer Interaction, Immersive Analytics (https://ialab.it.monash.edu/) and SensiLab (https://sensilab.monash.edu/) research groups.
 Mostly based at the Caulfield campus, they utilise VR equipment in research projects across IT and the Arts.